johngage/JB1/content/intro.md

 Here are a few features of Jupyter Books

-* All course content is written in markdown and Jupyter Notebooks, stored in `notebooks/`
+* All content is written in markdown and Jupyter Notebooks.
+Jupyter Notebooks (JN) are stored as text files with the suffix `.ipynb`; markdown files have the suffix `.md`.
-* The Jupyter Book repo comes packaged with helper scripts to convert these into Jekyll pages (in `scripts/`) that can be hosted for free on GitHub
+* Jupyter Book comes packaged with helper scripts to convert these files into Jekyll pages (in `scripts/`), and the Jekyll pages are combined and converted into an HTML book that can be hosted for free on GitHub.
-* Pages can have [Binder](https://mybinder.org) or JupyterHub links automatically added for interactivity.
+* [Binder](https://mybinder.org) or JupyterHub links can be automatically added to make Jupyter Notebooks interactive.
-* The website itself is based on Jekyll, and is highly extensible and can be freely-hosted on GitHub.
+* The Jekyll pages are highly extensible and can be freely-hosted on GitHub.
+* Jupyter Books can also be converted into Pelican pages; Pelican is similar to Jekyll, but is written in Python.
+Jekyll is written in Ruby.
 * There are lots of nifty HTML features under-the-hood, such as Turbolinks fast-navigation and click-to-copy in code cells.

 ## Getting started

-To get started, you may be interested in the following links.
-Here are a few links of interest:
+To get started, you may be interested in the following links of interest:

 * **[Quickstart](features/features)** is a quick demo and overview of Jupyter Books.